 4. The Warrior Diet

 The warrior diet has what many consider an extreme intermittent fasting schedule.
 You fast for 20 hours and then eat one enormous meal within a four-hour window.
 Limit your calories to 500-1,000 in this meal.
 You don't want to overeat, but you should feel satisfied.

 This approach doesn't work for everyone, but some people find it helpful for weight loss.
 Be careful with this technique, as it can lead to binge eating.

 5. Alternate Day Method

 This diet is the most hardcore of all the intermittent fasting methods.
 You fast for one day and then eat usually the next.
 This means you’d have to fast every other day.

 A typical intermittent fasting schedule for the alternative day method includes fasting from lunch on day one to lunch on day two.
 This diet can be difficult to sustain because of the restrictive eating schedule.
 However, some people find it helpful for weight loss.

 Which type of intermittent fasting is best for you?
 That depends on your goals and your lifestyle.
-Talk to your doctor or nutritionist to find the best fit.
+Talk to your doctor or registered dietitian nutritionist to find the best fit.